New HBF digital member card

-Private health insurance helps cover the cost of your health care and medical expenses.
-With private health insurance, you can claim a sum of money (known as a
+Private health insurance helps cover the cost of your health care.
+With it, you can claim a sum of money (known as a

-Hospital insurance helps cover costs of in-hospital medical treatment by a doctor as well as additional hospital expenses including accommodation, prostheses and theatre fees.
+Hospital insurance helps cover costs of in-hospital medical treatment by a doctor.
+It also covers other hospital

-With hospital insurance, you can choose your doctor, have access to a private room and book in treatment at a time that suits you.
+in a private room (if it’s available) and book in treatment at a time that suits you.

 View our hospital products

-These services are not generally covered by Medicare – for example, if you go to a dentist without extras insurance you’ll
+Extras insurance helps cover costs of non-medical health services.
+These include dental, optical and physio.
+These services are not generally covered by Medicare.
+For example, if you go to a dentist without extras insurance you’ll

 View our extras products

 Ambulance insurance helps cover the cost of ambulance transport by road.
 In most states, Medicare doesn’t cover the

-pay up to $1000 out of your own pocket if you need an ambulance in an emergency situation.
+pay up to $1,000 out of your own pocket if you need an ambulance in an emergency situation.

 Most HBF health insurance policies include unlimited urgent ambulance for transport by road.

 Imagine a giant piggy bank – this is a health insurance fund.
 When you make regular payments (known as premiums) as a

 is a communal pool of money that can be accessed by the health fund’s members when they make an eligible claim.

 There are two types of health funds: not-for-profit and for-profit.

-A for-profit health fund, like Medibank, Bupa or NIB, must consider the interests of their shareholders and will pay some or all of their surplus earnings to those shareholders.
+A for-profit health fund must consider the interests of their shareholders.
+They will pay some or all their surplus

 Of the not-for-profit health funds, there are those open to anybody and those only open to people who work in a

 HBF is one of the largest not-for-profit health funds in Australia open to everyone.
 Unlike health funds